What we’re about

 • meet and get to know other people who are interested in Mindfulness, or in meditation in general.

-Our weekly meetings include occasional talks by guest speakers, periods of guided Mindfulness meditation, regular film and video presentations about Mindfulness, information about any Mindfulness-related events, classes and courses that are happening locally, plus the opportunity to chat and get to know the other group members socially over refreshments.
+Our weekly meetings include occasional talks by guest speakers, periods of guided Mindfulness meditation, regular film and video presentations about Mindfulness, information about any Mindfulness-related events, classes and courses that are happening locally, and (at our in-person meetings) there's the opportunity to chat and get to know the other group members socially over refreshments.
+The meetings are usually led and hosted by Shaun Glossop, our Group director, who is a highly experienced meditation teacher and a trained MBCT (Mindfulness-Based Cognitive Therapy) coach.
 All are welcome and membership is free.

-Our open weekly meetings are relaxed, casual and "open", and they provide an opportunity to encounter Mindfulness in an easy and straightforward way.
-We meet every week (except the two weeks containing Christmas Day and New Year's Day, when we take a break).
-Our regular, weekly meetings take place each Thursday evening from 7pm through to approximately 9pm - we meet in-person once-a-month (at Cafe Sobar just off the Old Market Square in the Nottingham city centre, close to easy parking and full public transport links) with our other regular weekly meetings all happening online via Zoom.
+Our weekly meetings are relaxed, casual and "open", and they provide an opportunity to encounter Mindfulness in an easy and straightforward way.
+We usually meet every week (except the two weeks containing Christmas Day and New Year's Day, when we take a break).
+Our regular, weekly meetings take place each Thursday evening from 7pm through to approximately 9pm.
+Sometimes our Thursday meetings are friendly, in-person gatherings (held in the heart of the Nottingham city centre at a pleasant, contemporary venue) and on other occasions they take place online via Zoom, allowing everyone to participate from the comfort and convenience of their own home (which can be a boon for many people on a "school night").
+Please note that, at the moment, all our Thursday meetings are taking place online due to our usual venue for in-person meetings being currently unavailable.

 You can find out more by visiting our website: